 If you are interested in learning more about small business finance issues but don’t look forward to putting yet another book on your bookshelf, not to worry because there are ways you can narrow down your options so that you find only books that are relevant and which make learning this subject matter a lot less complicated.
-If you think that just because you already have a staff accountant, you don’t have to be concerned about financial matters, think again.
+If you think that you don’t have to be concerned about financial issues just because you already have a staff accountant, think again.
 All owners and managers should know something about the finances associated with their company, but fortunately, there is now a much easier way to do it.

 If you are even thinking about starting your own business, these books can be true miracle-workers.
-They can teach you everything from the basics of accounting to industry-specific details that can help you learn your business from another side altogether.
-If you have an entrepreneurial spirit, even if you haven’t yet started to write your business plan, you owe it to yourself to become as familiar as possible with everything related to your new business, and there is no time like the present to get started.
+They can teach you everything from accounting basics to industry-specific details that can help you learn your business from another side altogether.
+If you have an entrepreneurial spirit, even if you haven’t started writing your business plan, you owe it to yourself to become as familiar as possible with everything related to your new business, and there is no time like the present to get started.
 This also gives you the self-confidence you need to continue forward in the right direction.

 Below are just a handful of the many books that can help you put your best foot forward and learn what you need to know to become the professional you already know you are.
 They are each written for the layperson and teach you topics that include basic finance, investments, and many other areas you’ll need to master before opening your doors.
 When it comes to financing and accounting-related issues, you can’t have too much information, and the following books are a great place to start when you’re anxious to dive right in and learn what you need to know to become a much better business owner and professional.